 Please contact our Support Team specifying the files that you need and your username, in order to change the data's owner to you.
 If you have various accounts, we can grant you the requested secondary group so it is easier for you to navigate through the filesystem.

 If you need to delete that data, unfortunately, we cannot do that for you.
 After changing the owner of this data, you will have to delete it by yourself.

 I am preparing a pipeline and I want to quickly test job sbmission/job environment.

 All accounts have access to a high priority qos named "debug".
 Submitting jobs to this qos will allow users to enter execuion faster.
 However, it implies certain limitations to jobs "timelimit" (2h) and size.
 Specific limits can be checked using the command "bsc_queues".
-Jobs can be subitted to debug qos by adding to the jobscript (SLURM):
+Jobs can be submitted to the debug qos by adding the following to the jobscript (SLURM):

 $ #SBATCH --qos=debug

-Additionally, in the clusters with SLURM available, the users will be able to request for a compute node/s in which to try different commands interactively, to run commands in the same environment as a job.
-This resources can be requested interactively in the terminal of any of the login nodes, by running the following (1 task example):
+Additionally, in the clusters with SLURM available, the users will be able to request compute node/s in which to try different commands interactively, to run commands in the same environment as a job.
+These resources can be requested interactively in the terminal of any of the login nodes, by running the following (1 task example):

 $ salloc -n 1 --qos=debug